 The FAA has multiple distance thresholds depending on the certificate:

-Under 14 CFR 61.1, the FAA also recognizes a broader definition of cross-country for general logging: any flight that includes a landing at a point other than the departure point.
+Under 14 CFR 61.1, the FAA also recognizes a broader definition of cross-country for general logging: a flight by a certificate holder in an aircraft that includes a landing at a point other than the departure point and uses navigation to get there.
 But for meeting specific certificate requirements, the distance thresholds above apply.

 EASA doesn’t even use cross-country as a standalone time category in the logbook.
 It matters for certain training requirements (like the cross-country qualifying flight for the PPL), but it’s not a column you track.